-A male patient of 42 years comes with fibromyalgia.
+A male patient of 42 years comes with fibromyalgia (Homeopathy Treatment for Fibromyalgia).
 He has recurrent cold and cough for which he takes antibiotics.
 Occasionally with this condition he also has breathlessness.
 He has been operated for sinusitis.
 His blood tests reveal deficiency of vitamin B and vitamin D.

 P: My feet are not able to take my weight.
 I have disturbed sleep; I am tired throughout the day and feel very sleepy.
 I am head of marketing and since the last year or two I feel a loss of confidence in myself.
 I feel breathless and I need to take rest.
 I am also losing hair for the past fifteen to seventeen years.
 I have dandruff which may be psoriasis.